Edward J. Dumoulin

 • Sabol v.
 Bayer HealthCare Pharmaceuticals Inc. (S.D.N.Y.)
 Argued and won motion to dismiss based on a novel preemption theory resulting in published opinion.

 • McGrath v.
 Bayer HealthCare Pharmaceuticals Inc. (E.D.N.Y.)
-Won motion to dismiss based on a novel preemption theory resulting in a widely-cited published opinion.
+Won motion to dismiss based on a novel preemption theory resulting in a widely cited published opinion.

 • Combs v.
 Bayer HealthCare Pharmaceuticals Inc. (N.D.
 Ohio) Won motion to dismiss on statute of limitations grounds based on plaintiff’s statements at FDA conference unearthed through online research.